Tryon and Associates

 PROFESSIONAL SOCIETIES AND ORGANIZATIONS

 • Project Management Institute (PMI) - This is the most popular Project Management site on the web.
 Of particular value you will find a list of available books and resources offered by PMI, local chapter profiles and information on the Project Management Professional (PMP) certification program.
-I am a member of the Tulsa Chapter.

 FUN PLACES TO GO

 • Despair.com - If you suffer from a touch of cynicism over corporate slogans and ill-planned initiatives, check out this website.
 This is the company who enjoys poking a little fun at the "success" posters.
 Now Despair founder Dr. E. L. Kersten has published his decidedly uninspiring book, "The Art of Demotivation."
 (Think twice before ordering the "Chairman Edition!")
-If this isn't enough cynicism for you, check out the video excerpts from the book.
-DVD coming in the fall.

 • Bridging the Knowledge Gap (Chuck Tryon) - Organizations of all sizes and types recognize the value of Knowledge Management but are struggling in efforts to make it a tangible practice.
 Chuck Tryon, in association with Dr. Suliman Hawamdeh, have created a Knowledge Retention Policy to help bridge the looming gaps in organizational knowledge and also help bridge the gap from KM concept to KM reality.
 Part One of this paper discusses the case for a Knowledge Retention Policy (KRP) while Part Two describes the content of the KRP along with a real world example of how it was used.